dakadkart/xyz-documentation/docs/cli/topics/cli.md

 ##### Upload GeoJSON

 Upload a GeoJSON file to a new space.
-XYZ will automatically generate a space ID and display it for you.
+HERE Data Hub will automatically generate a space ID and display it for you.

     here xyz upload -f /Users/xyz/data.geojson